The Faculty of Humanities offers undergraduate programs leading to several different degrees. They are:

 - M.A.
 Communication Studies and New Media

-- Master of Communications Management (offered in conjunction with Syracuse University)
+- Master of Communications Management (offered in partnership with Syracuse University)

 - M.A.
 Cultural Studies and Critical Theory

 - M.A.
 Gender Studies & Feminist Research

 - M.A.
 History